IrinaCristali/IrinaCristali.github.io/_pages/about.md

 <p><div style="text-align: justify">
-I am a second-year PhD student in the Department of Statistics at the University of Chicago.
+I am a third-year PhD student in the Department of Statistics at the University of Chicago.
 I am broadly interested in foundational problems in machine learning, specifically, developing a unified understanding of the interplay between causality, differential privacy, and the generalization and convergence properties of algorithms.
 I am currently working in collaboration with Professor <a href="https://http://victorveitch.com">Victor Veitch</a> on causal inference for network data.
 I have also had the pleasure to work with Professor <a href="https://voices.uchicago.edu/willett/">Rebecca Willett</a> on differentially private adaptive stochastic gradient descent methods.
  </div></p>